pattespatte/ip-sprint-test-site-01/ip-sprint-test-site-01-guide-en.md

 2. **Document your customizations** - Make it easy for future developers to understand your changes
 3. **Test thoroughly** - Ensure your customizations work across different browsers and devices
 4. **Stay updated** - Keep FKUI dependencies current to benefit from improvements and security updates
-5. **Use Ubuntu best practices** - Take advantage of the Linux environment for efficient development
+5. **Use Ubuntu best practices** - Take advantage of Linux environment for efficient development
 6. **Prioritize accessibility** - Ensure your application is usable by everyone
 7. **Security first** - Always sanitize inputs and follow security best practices